Heads of the Valleys Landscape Sensitivity and Capacity study for Wind Energy Development

 Alongside the guidance, two sensitivity and capacity studies were undertaken, one for the Heads of the Valleys upland area (including the southern part of Brecon Beacons National Park), and one for the Gwent Levels.
 These studies used LANDMAP, the Welsh approach to landscape assessment, as the evidence base for identifying the landscape and visual factors that determine a landscape’s sensitivity to wind turbine development.
 Capacity assessments were also undertaken based on current operational and consented development.

-The Guidance was prepared with the support of the Heads of the Valleys Landscape Officers and Planners and the South Wales Landscape Liaison Group, comprising representatives from 12 local authorities, 2 National Parks and Natural Resources Wales.
+The Guidance was prepared with the support of the Heads of the Valleys Landscape Officers and Planners and the South Wales Landscape Liaison Group, comprising representatives from 12 local authorities, two national parks and Natural Resources Wales.